sendbird/sendbird-chat-sdk-dotnet/README.md

 ## Introduction

 Through Chat SDK for .NET, you can efficiently integrate real-time chat into your client app.
 On the client-side implementation, you can initialize, configure and build the chat with minimal effort.
 On the server-side, Sendbird ensures reliable infra-management services for your chat within the app.
 This read.me provides the Chat SDK’s structure, supplementary features, and the installation steps.
+> Note: If you want to Chat SDK for Unity, You can find it at https://github.com/sendbird/sendbird-chat-sdk-unity
 ### For further reference

 Find out more about Sendbird Chat for .NET on [Chat SDK for .NET doc](https://sendbird.com/docs/chat/v3/dotnet/getting-started/chat-sdk-setup).
 If you have any comments or questions regarding bugs and feature requests, visit [Sendbird community](https://community.sendbird.com).